 The optimal sampling strategy is signal dependent.
 As the flip test shows, the optimal sampling strategy depends on the structure of the signal.
 Multilevel sampling takes this into account and allows one to further improve the CS recovery by tailoring the sampling according to e.g. the resolution and expected wavelet structure of the signal.
 This has additional advantages as one can mitigate application-specific hurdles or target application-specific features (e.g. brain and spine imaging would use different subsampling schemes).
 This applies to both Type I and Type II problems.
-The FM and Resolution dependency sections below provide examples from FM and MRI.
+Sections 5 and 6 provide examples from FM and MRI.

-Resolution dependency.
-An important effect is that regardless of the sampling basis and subsampling scheme, the quality of the reconstruction increases as resolution increases.
+Resolution dependence.
+Another important effect is that regardless of the sampling basis and subsampling scheme, the quality of the reconstruction increases as resolution increases.
 This is first revealed by fixing the subsampling strategy and fraction across resolutions, and a more striking result is obtained by fixing the number (instead of fraction) of samples, revealing hidden details, previously inaccessible.
 This is due to signals being typically increasingly (asymptotically) sparse at higher resolutions.
-The FM and Resolution dependency sections show this phenomena with examples from FM and MRI.
+Sections 5 and 6 show this phenomena with examples from FM and MRI.

 Infinite dimensional CS.
-The new theory provides a good fit to some real-world problems that are fundamentally continuous, e.g. EM or MRI.
-The errors arising from recovering the continuous samples using discrete models are sometimes significant (11).
-The section Infinite dimensional problems discusses this aspect and shows an EM example where such large errors can be overcome by using generalized sampling theory (8) and recovery into boundary wavelets.
+The new theory provides an excellent fit to some real-world problems that are infinite dimensional in nature, such as EM or MRI.
+The errors arising from recovering the continuous samples using discrete models are sometimes significant (9).
+Section 7 discusses this aspect and shows an example pertaining to EM where such noticeable errors can be overcome by using generalized sampling theory (3) and recovery into boundary wavelets.

 Structured sampling vs Structured Recovery.
 We exploit sparsity structure by using multilevel sampling of asymptotically incoherent matrices and standard l^1 minimization algorithms.
-Alternatively, sparsity structure can be exploited by using universal sampling matrices (e.g. random Gaussian/Bernoulli) and modified recovery algorithms.
-The section Structured sampling vs Structured Recovery discusses and compares the two approaches, highlighting the advantages of the former, which, in contrast with the latter, allows to choose the sparsity frame, is applicable to both Type I and Type II problems, and yields overall superior results.
+Alternatively, sparsity structure can be exploited by using universal sampling operators (which yield uniform incoherence e.g. random Gaussian/Bernoulli) and modified recovery algorithms.
+Section 8 discusses and compares the two approaches, highlighting the advantages of the former, which, in contrast with the latter, allows to choose the sparsity frame, is applicable to both Type I and Type II problems, and yields overall superior results.

 Structure vs Universality: Asymptotic vs Uniform incoherence.
 The universality property of random sensing matrices (e.g. Gaussian, Bernoulli), explained later on, is a reason for their popularity in traditional CS.
 But is universality desirable when the signal sparsity is structured?
 Should one use universal matrices when there is freedom to choose the sampling operator, i.e. in Type II problems?
 Random matrices are largely inapplicable in Type I problems, where the sampling operator is imposed.
-The Structure vs Universality section argues that universal matrices offer little room to exploit extra structure the signal may have, even in Type II problems, and that non-universal matrices, such as Hadamard, coupled with multilevel sampling provide a better solution for both Type I and Type II problems as they can exploit the prevalent asymptotic sparsity of signals in practice.
+We argue in Section 9 that universal matrices offer little room to exploit extra structure the signal may have, even in Type II problems, and that non-universal matrices, such as Hadamard, coupled with multilevel sampling provide a better solution for both Type I and Type II problems as they can exploit the prevalent asymptotic sparsity of signals in practice.

 Storage and speed.
-Random matrices, popular in traditional CS, besides being inapplicable in many applications, are also slow and require (large) storage.
+Random matrices, popular in traditional CS, besides being inapplicable in many applications (most Type I problems), are also slow and require (large) storage.
 This yields slow recovery and limits the maximum signal size, which severely affects computations and, more importantly, sparsity structure.
-The Storage/speed section discusses this aspect and also shows that simply addressing the speed and storage problems via fast transforms and non-random matrices is not sufficient to achieve improved recovery compared to what multilevel sampling of non-universal matrices can offer.
+Section 10 discusses this aspect and also shows that simply addressing the speed and storage problems via fast transforms and non-random matrices is not sufficient to achieve improved recovery compared to what multilevel sampling of non-universal matrices can offer.